mathrix-education/sonar-scanner/README.md

 ignored if `scan` is set to `false`.

 ### Examples
-To analyse the repository, we would add the following code to our
+To analyse this repository, we would add the following code to our
 workflow:

 ```yaml